1 Day Macau Trip Plan

 Truth be told, Penha Church is almost a secondary consideration; the views are what you’ll really be seeking out.

-There are two small museums adjoining Santa Casa da Misericordia and St. Dominic’s Church while Leal Senado has frequent art exhibitions and one amazing antique library on the 2nd floor.
+There are two small museums adjoining Santa Casa da Misericordia and St. Dominic’s Church while Leal Senado has frequent art exhibitions on the ground floor.

 Afterwards, follow the signs to St. Paul’s Cathedral.